IPS in the Media

 Howard Heinz University Professor Baruch Fischhoff spoke to Tucson Weekly about vaccine distribution in Arizona.

 “I affectionately called him GPS, for George Pratt Shultz.
-In reality, he was a global positioning system," IPS Director and Taube Professor Kiron Skinner told The Stanford Daily.
+In reality, he was a global positioning system," Taube Professor Kiron Skinner told The Stanford Daily.
 "I can’t imagine my life without our conversations about domestic and international realities.”

 Experts spent months on a fair COVID-19 vaccine distribution plan, only to witness ‘a chaotic free-for-all,' February 6, 2021